 SEC Adopts Final Pay Ratio Rule

-By Heyward Armstrong, Amy Batten, Gerald Roach and Margaret Rosenfeld
+By Heyward Armstrong, Amy Batten and Gerald Roach

 The U.S. Securities and Exchange Commission (SEC) has adopted a final pay ratio rule that implements Section 953(b) of the Dodd-Frank Wall Street Reform and Consumer Protection Act (the “Dodd-Frank Act”) nearly two years after its initial proposal.
 The final rule requires U.S. public companies (other than emerging growth companies, smaller reporting companies, foreign private issuers, multijurisdictional disclosure system (MJDS) filers and registered investment companies) to disclose a ratio that demonstrates how much greater the annual compensation of their principal executive officer (PEO) is than that of the median of their other employees.
 Public companies subject to the rule must calculate the pay ratio with respect to compensation for their first full fiscal year beginning on or after January 1, 2017.
 Accordingly, the first pay ratios will first appear in